mzaks/compact-dict/README.md

-`compact-dict` is a fast hashmap based dictionary implemnted in Mojo 🔥.
+`compact-dict` is a fast hashmap based dictionary implemented in Mojo 🔥.

 Although the dictionary is fast (currently it is about 10x faster than the std `Dict`) its main concern is with reducing memory footprint.

 We introduce two self sufficient modules:
 - `string_dict` where the key type of the dictionary is a `String`
-- `geneic_dict` which allows keys to be of any type conforming with `Keyable` trait
+- `generic_dict` which allows keys to be of any type conforming with `Keyable` trait

-Both modules expose a `Dict` struct which have following compile time parametrisation options:
+Both modules expose a `Dict` struct which has the following compile time parametrization options:
 - Value type can be any type conforming with `CollectionElement` trait
 - We use a fast hash function as default, but you can provide your own hash function
 - By setting the `KeyCountType` to a lower unsigned DType e.g. (`DType.uint8` or `DType.uint16`) we can reduce the memory footprint.
 The type needs to be able to represent number of keys